billhartcivica/elk-docker/README.md

 Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.

+Note: Apart from having Docker and Docker-Compose installed, you must also disable or set to 'permissive' your SELINUX service.
+Alternatively, if you're familiar with SELINUX you can configure it accordingly.
+You must also have the Git client installed to pull this repo, of course.
+It is assumed the user also has a degree of knowledge about how to use the ELK stack - presumably more than me!

 To run this deployment, simply download the repo (git clone...) and execute the 'start.sh' script.
 This will start the stack and inject the data sourced from the remote Git repo.